TheSpeedX/WhatScraper/README.md

 # WhatScraper
-Simple Tool to Generate WhatsApp Group Link
+A Python Tool to Generate WhatsApp Group Link

 ## Description
 This Tool Scraps Whatsapp Group Links From Google Results And Gives Working Links